asc3t1c/YouTubeOops/README.md

 ---

-## ⏳ Key Expiration
+## ⏳ Key Expiration and more

 Each key has a **limited validity**.
 For example:
 ```
 Your key expires at: 2025-10-22T10:02:28 UTC
 ```

-After this date, your key will no longer work.
-You will need to **request a new key** from the developer.

-> ⚠️ Keys are **bound to one device**.
+> ⚠️ Keys are **bound to one installer + SPECIFIC key**.
 Using the same key on another machine will not work.
+> You can not use every installer with a different key you want - 2FA authentication architecture.
+> Every installer has their own key, which you can receive only from the developer after you buy it.

 ---